Mudit88/hacktoberfest_2022-Repo_for_Newbie/README.md

 <!--    ![th](https://user-images.githubusercontent.com/88089351/193316171-dfc68fe6-c330-4338-9233-4e4da6519684.jpg) -->

+## Rules

+- Don't use filthy words and be welcome for beginners and other people in this community.

 ![n](https://user-images.githubusercontent.com/88089351/193316441-9341270d-3144-4869-9f56-e903faf102ed.jpg)

 First, you need to have a local repository for your actual project code.
 (If you already have this, then follow the procedure)